BZIvanov/Learning-SQL/Git/Terminal.md

 - **rm -rf folder-name** - will remove the specified folder and all of it's content
 - **touch index.js** - will create js file
 - **rm index.js** - will remove the specified file
+- **> some-file-name.txt** - this command will delete the content of a file.
+For example navigate to the file's directory and run the command and all text will be deleted and your file will be empty